cpsamtec/virtuin-starter/README.md

 If you are using private images make sure to have appropriate docker login credentials set in the collection.env of each station the application will be running.

-The root collection is a *development* build.
+The root collection is set for *development*.
 To see a release version of the collection.yml view the release folder.